Oak Flat. Photo Credit: EcoFlight

 Resolution Copper plans to utilize block caving, a mining process that has been called upside down, or inverted, open pit mining.
 The method involves undercutting the orebody (the portion of the earth containing the copper) to make it collapse in a series of chambers, or block caves.
 The collapse breaks up the ore, which is then transported to the surface for processing.
 The collapse is not limited to the orebody—the surface ultimately subsides.
 In this case, the Resolution Copper mine is expected to leave a crater more than a mile wide and 1,000 feet deep.
 The block cave process also uses—and pollutes—vast quantities of water.
 The Resolution mine, in the arid Arizona landscape, will require 6.5 billion gallons of water per year.

 The Resolution Copper mine does not have final approval.
 The Southeast Arizona Land Exchange and Conservation Act requires the Forest Service to evaluate the environmental impacts of the land exchange and the mine’s planned operations before the land trade can be completed and mining starts.
 Though the Act does not permit the Forest Service to reject the land exchange, it does not change the agency’s discretion to reject the mining plan.
-The Forest Service’s Draft Environmental Impact Statement, expected in May 2019, will provide the public an opportunity to be heard on the proposed mine.
+The Forest Service’s Draft Environmental Impact Statement was issued on August 10, 2019, initiating a 90-day public comment period.
+The Forest Service is currently evaluating comments on the DEIS and expects to issue a Final EIS and Draft Record of Decision in the fall of 2020.

 Don’t Miss Out on Public Lands News!